Semen: Reverence

 In some pre-industrial societies, semen and other body fluids were revered because they were believed to be magical.
 Blood is an example of such a fluid, but semen was also widely believed to be of supernatural origin and effect and was, as a result, considered holy or sacred.
 The ancient Sumerians believed that semen was "a divine substance, endowed on humanity by Enki", the god of water.
 The semen of a god was believed to have magical generative powers.
-In Sumerian mythology, when Enki's seed was planted in the ground, it caused the spontaneous growth of eight previously-nonexistent plants.
+In Sumerian mythology, when Enki's seed was planted in the ground, it caused the spontaneous growth of eight previously nonexistent plants.
 Enki was believed to have created the Tigris and Euphrates rivers by masturbating and ejaculating into their empty riverbeds.
 The Sumerians believed that rain was the semen of the sky-god An, which fell from the heavens to inseminate his consort, the earth-goddess Ki, causing her to give birth to all the plants of the earth.

-Dew was once thought to be a sort of rain that fertilized the earth and, in time, became a metaphor for semen.
-The Bible employs the term "dew" in this sense in such verses as Song of Solomon 5:2 and Psalm 110:3, declaring, in the latter verse, for example, that the people should follow only a king who was virile enough to be full of the "dew" of youth.

 The orchid's twin bulbs were thought to resemble the testicles, which is the etymology of the disease orchiditis.
 There was an ancient Roman belief that the flower sprang from the spilled semen of copulating satyrs.

 In a number of mythologies around the world, semen is often considered analogous to breast milk.
 In the traditions of Bali, it is considered to be the returning or refunding of the milk of the mother in an alimentary metaphor.
-The wife feeds her husband who returns to her his semen, the milk of human kindness, as it were.
+The wife feeds her husband who returns to her his semen, the milk of human kindness.

+Nancy Friday's book, Men in Love – Men's Sexual Fantasies: The Triumph of Love over Rage (1982), suggests that swallowing semen is high on a man's intimacy scale.

 Espionage

-When the British Secret Intelligence Service discovered that semen made a good invisible ink, Sir George Mansfield Smith-Cumming noted of his agents that "Every man (is) his own stylo".
+When the British Secret Intelligence Service discovered that semen made a good invisible ink, Sir Mansfield George Smith-Cumming noted of his agents that "Every man (is) his own stylo".